-Artist Karen Hartnell is based in the beautiful small county of Kinross-shire, calling Scotland home since 2003, having spent all of her pervious years on the south coast of England in the county of Hampshire.
-The move to Scotland inspired Karen to return to art.
+Artist Karen Hartnell is based in the beautiful small county of Kinross-shire, calling Scotland home since 2003, having been born and raised in Hampshire, England.
+The move to Scotland inspired a return to art.

-Karen is also Editorial Designer for The Household Cavalry Journal and the Household Division’s The Guards Magazine, and has been designing these publications for over 10 years.
+Karen has been Editorial Designer for The Household Cavalry Journal and the Household Division’s The Guards Magazine for over 10 years.

 She has also designed a book written by friend and fellow dog owner, Liz Devonport: Unleash Your Inner Superhero: Techniques for Dog Sports Competitors to Eliminate Anxiety available from Amazon here

-Sharing childhood years alongside her parents’ various West Highland Terriers, Karen finally become the owner of her first dog in 2004; a chocolate Labrador called Corbie.
-Sadly, there was the heart breaking goodbye to Corbie on Christmas morning 2017, a wonderful much-missed family member.
-A second Lab, Logie, joined the family in early 2017.
+Sharing childhood years with the family’s West Highland Terriers, Karen finally become the owner of her own dog in 2004; a chocolate Labrador called Corbie.
+A second Lab, Logie, arrived in early 2017.
+Sadly, there was the heartbreaking goodbye to Corbie on Christmas morning 2017, a wonderful, much-missed family member.

-Growing up, Karen was obsessed with horses and dreamed of becoming a showjumper.
-She had a pony who wasn’t so much show-jumper potential, a bay Welsh Mountain Section A called Bobby Breeze!
-Fast forward many years out of the horse world, until 2023 and becoming a micro shareholder in stunning racehorses King of Answers (King) and Blow the Budget (Tara), both trained by Grand National winning Lucinda Russell Racing, local to Karen.
+Growing up, Karen was horse-obsessed, and owned a wonderful, if mischievous, bay Welsh Mountain Section A called Bobby Breeze.
+After many years out of the horse world, in 2023 she became a micro shareholder in stunning racehorse King of Answers.
+In 2025, the ‘stable’ grew to include Killybegs Jet Lady, Kingston James and Spadestep, all trained by Grand National winning trainer Lucinda Russell, local to Karen.

 Dog training and tricks